-The above packages all follow the same approach to generically implement their statistical or optimization algorithms for an arbitrary Riemannian manifold and provide a certain set of Riemannian manifolds that use this generic implementation.
+The above packages all follow the same basic approach: they generically implement their statistical or optimization algorithms for an arbitrary Riemannian manifold and provide a certain set of Riemannian manifolds that implement the necessary properties for these generic implementations to work.
 The speed of an algorithm then depends on efficiency of both the abstract implementation of the algorithm as well as of employed operations on the specific manifold considered in an application.

 Here we present the Julia package \lstinline!Manifolds.jl!, together with its accompanying interface package \lstinline!ManifoldsBase.jl!.
 They provide an easily extensible interface to implement methods on a generic Riemannian manifold.
-Moreover, they implement a comprehensive, well-documented library of efficient implementations of operations on existing manifolds.
+Moreover, they implement a comprehensive, well-documented library of efficient operations on common manifolds.

 The remainder of this paper is organized as follows: Section~\ref{section:manifolds} provides basic definitions of concepts from differential geometry and illustrates them using the unit sphere.
 Next, Section~\ref{section:structure-of-library} describes the general design of \lstinline!Manifolds.jl!.
 Section~\ref{sec:related-work} compares features of this library to what other libraries offer.
 A few examples of usage of \lstinline!Manifolds.jl! are given in Section~\ref{sec:examples}.
 Section~\ref{sec:benchmarks} presents performance benchmarks of \lstinline!Manifolds.jl! and other libraries on a set of manifolds for selected operations.
 Finally, conclusions are contained in Section~\ref{sec:conclusions}.